-The search for your wedding gown can be an overwhelming experience if you’re not sure what to look for.
+Clearly, the search for your wedding gown can be an overwhelming experience if you’re not sure what to look for.
 Your choice will be much easier when you know the four silhouettes of wedding gowns and which one will look most flattering on your figure.
 Wearing the right cut of gown for your body type can draw attention to your best features and minimize those you’re concerned about.

-The Ball Gown
+Ball Gown Cut